ServingNiches/gatsby-servingniches/src/content/posts/2019-04-24___debugging_serpent_ai_using_pycharm/index.md

 2). **Parameters**: Should be the command and options you're looking to debug or run.

-So if is what you'd type at the command line is ...
+So if what you'd type at the command line is ...
 ```
 serpent play AngryVideoGameNerd SerpentAngryVideoGameNerdGameAgent
 ```